Melville Golding Woodrow

 Melville was the youngest of six children.
 He was baptised on 11th June 1888.
 He had two sisters, Lillian (1878) and Ella (1880), and three brothers, Horace (1883), Raymond (1885) and Leslie (1887).
 Robert had been born in Marnhull, Dorset in 1846 and Mary in Westminster in 1852.
 The four eldest children were born in Mottisfont, Hampshire, where Robert was described as an estate carpenter.
 The estate in Mottisfont that seems most likely would have been Mottisfont Abbey.
 During the last decades of the nineteenth century Mottisfont was let to a wealthy banker, Daniel Meinertzhagen.
 The terms of the let were interesting in that they forbade the installation of electric lighting or central heating.
 The ten Meinertzhagen children built aviaries for their large collection of eagles, hawks, owls and ravens.
 As estate carpenter perhaps Robert was involved in the construction.
 Leslie and Melville were born in Gaunts, Wimborne Minster, Dorset.
 There was a large mansion at Gaunts which suggests that Robert was again working as an estate carpenter 1, when the 1891 census was recorded.
 Gaunts House was originally left to John of Gaunt by his wife Blanche around 1355.
 It became the family house of the Glyn family, owned at the time of 1891 census by Sir Richard George Glyn.
 The Glyn family held the baronetcies of Gaunts and Ewell.
 2

-By the 1911 census Melville was employed as an assistant teacher, boarding with Henry Habershon in Stalbridge, Dorset.
+After leaving his secondary school, Melville was a pupil teacher at St. Peter’s Boys’ School in Parkstone, Dorset.
+By the 1911 census he was employed as an assistant teacher, at Stalbridge Boys’ School, where he worked for 3 ½ years, boarding with Henry Habershon in Stalbridge, Dorset.
 The 1912 and 1913 Electoral Roll describes his accommodation as one furnished room on the first floor.
 Stalbridge is situated in the Blackmore Vale area of North Dorset near the border with Somerset.
 There was a charity school established in Stalbridge in 1708.
 By the late nineteenth century the school was situated on Duck Lane.

 Winchester Training College